Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 account = "my_account"
 role = "accountadmin"

 [connections.eng_connection]
 user = "jdoe"
 account = "my_account"
 role = "eng_ops_rl"
 ```

-In such case switching between multiple connection can be easily done by using `snow connection set-default` command
+In such cases, switching between multiple connections can be easily done by using the `snow connection set-default` command shown previously.
-that you used in previous steps.

 ### Overriding connection details

-There is a plenty of use-cases where you may want to override a connection details without editing `config.toml`.
-This
-can be achieved in two ways:
+There are plenty of use cases where you may want to override connection details without editing **config.toml**.
+You can do this in one of the following ways:

-1. Using connection flags in cli commands
+1. Using connection flags in CLI commands
 2. Using environment variables

-#### Using cli flags
+#### Using CLI flags

-All commands that require to establish a connection to Snowflake support the following flags:
+All commands that require an established connection to Snowflake support the following flags:

 ```console
 ╭─ Connection configuration ──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
 │ --connection,--environment  -c      TEXT  Name of the connection, as defined in your `config.toml`.
 Default: `default`.                                                                                 │